vycke/vitamins/README.md

 - `namespace: string`: your application name.
 Will be attached to errors as `metadata`;
 - `version: string`: your application version number.
 Will be attached to errors as `metadata`;
 - `debug: boolean`: when this is `true`, every action is also printed to the `console.log` for easy debugging;
-- `numberOfActions?: number`: the maximum number of action nodes attached to an error.
-Default is 10;
-- `onError(errors, actions)?: function`: a function that is executed on every change in the errors.
+- `onError(error)?: function`: a function that is executed on every change in the errors.

 Optionally, you can provide initial logs and errors as well.
 This can be useful when you store them in the `localStorage` and you want to load them in memory on start.
 This is an object of the structure `{ errors, actions }`.